 |

-So, they pack up all their belongings and left New Orleans, taking both of their young children away from family, friends and their ancestral home to move across the state line, into Texas and to the small north panhandle town of Borger, Texas.
+So, they pack up all their belongings and left New Orleans, taking both of their young children away from their relatives, their friends and their family home to move west across the state line, and northwest into Texas to the small north panhandle town of

 It was in the year 1951, when my father Graduated from Tulane University with a degree in Chemical Engineering, and was offered a position by Phillips 66 Petroleum.
-After he accepted the position, he the packed his small family of four, which included himself, Aubrey, known by his friends as Al, his wife and my mom, Maybelle, their firstborn son, whom I always called Freddy, and later, just Fred, and myself, the baby of the family, Tommy.
+After accepting that position, he then packed his small family of four, which included himself, Aubrey, known by his friends as Al, his wife and my mom, Maybelle, their firstborn son, whom I always called Freddy, and later, just Fred, and myself, the baby of the family, Tommy.
 We then left our ancestral home along the Mississippi River in New Orleans, Louisiana; this has been our family home, both my father′s ancestors as well as my mother′s ancestors for about ten generations.

 This was very early in my life, when I was before the age of